Feat That Lets You Continue Monk Lvls

 Bugbear in the Playground

 Re: Monk's Belt- definitely gives Wis to AC right?
+I'm not really sure you can make a case for this.
+From SRD:

 Originally Posted by Keneth